profOnno/my-vim/README.md

 # my-vim
 Vim setup

+## note
-# not yet vim ninja... so probably need to change this setup
+not yet vim ninja... so probably need to change this setup